 Matching upper and lower case letters

-Learning to identify the author, illustrator, characters, setting, problem and solution within books read aloud
+Learning to identify the author, illustrator, characters, setting, problem and solution within stories read aloud

 Math: Module 1

 Understanding numerical order and sequence (counting up and counting down)